-Calls for thematic cluster proposals will be issued each spring, and selected groups will receive two years of funding at up to $15,000/year, which can be used to fund any activities that fall under the purview of the Holtz Center, such as faculty workshops or conferences, programs for graduate students, support for creating new or revised courses, outreach activities, or lecture series.
-The goal is to fund proposals that build community and strengthen intellectual connections across campus in a sustainable way.
-Proposals are welcome from any faculty and staff doing STS-related work on campus.
+Calls for thematic cluster proposals were issued each spring, and selected groups received two years of funding at up to $15,000/year, which could be used to fund any activities that fall under the purview of the Holtz Center, such as faculty workshops or conferences, programs for graduate students, support for creating new or revised courses, outreach activities, or lecture series.
+The goal was to fund proposals that build community and strengthen intellectual connections across campus in a sustainable way.

 2018-20

-“Environmental Justice in a Multispecies World: Ethics, Science, and Power”
+“Environmental Justice in Multispecies Worlds: Ethics, Science, and Power”

 Elizabeth Hennessy, Caroline Gottschalk Druschke, Sainath Suryanarayanan, Katarzyna Beilin, Tony Goldberg, Claudia Calderon